 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

 A kick-butt workout, even when it’s Monday morning.
 A protein-packed, muscle-building lunch, without the cookies on the side.
 And just the right amount of energy to get you through the day.
-Stick to these rules and experience all the health benefits of living a mindful, active lifestyle.
+Stick to these rules and experience all the health benefits of living a focused, mindful and active lifestyle.

 Not to the girl chatting away on her cell phone one treadmill over.
 Instead of listening to her boyfriend drama, learn to listen to your body.
-Become aware of the signals your muscles are sending in response to your workout by focusing on your breath, movement and form.
+Focus on the signals your muscles are sending in response to your workout by focusing on your breath, movement and form.

 We’re all for upping your pace on the elliptical, but don’t rush yourself into compromised quality.
-Clear your schedule ahead of time to make sure you’re giving yourself enough time in the gym and at the dinner table.
+Clear your schedule ahead of time to make sure you’re giving yourself enough time in the gym and at the dinner table to focus.
 Bonus: It’ll help you avoid injury – and stains on your T-shirt.